ianderthal/test-11ty/posts/post-4.md

 ## Study Materials to Avoid

-1. Practice exams from dubious sources
+1. Practice exams from dubious sources - there were a number of websites with free practice exams, found after searching for "CPACC practice exams".
+Utilize these at your own risk!
+Questions/answers seemed wishy/washy and even had folks in the commens arguing with the posted answers!

 ## Preparing Your Exam Space